What's this about?

 Channel the energy

-Having all those active voices provided a huge untapped potential to gather many ideas and even more feedback.
-If we took the innitiative, we could transform all of those voices into a rich source of inspiration.
+Having all those voices held huge potential for ideas and feedback.
+By taking initiative, we turned them into a source of inspiration.

 🕵️ explore further